 - 1. A drop in session for the business community was held on Wednesday 28 June 2017 at 10am in the Forster Surf Life Saving Club function room.
-Approximately 40 attended the drop - 2.
+Approximately 40 attended the drop in session - 2.
 Ongoing consultation on a regular basis with the president of the SLSC and club representatives - 3.
-A "Big Ideas BBQ" community drop in session was held on Friday 7 July 2017 between 11 - 2pm on the lawn of the Bullring 110 written responses were received via the survey, as formal letter Ocean Baths in Forster.
-Approximately 500 attended the drop in or online. session.
+A "Big Ideas BBQ" community drop in session was held on Friday 7 July 2017 between 11 - 2pm on the lawn of the Bullring Ocean Baths in Forster.
+Approximately 500 attended the drop in session.
 Details of the BBQ were provided on Council's website and advertised on local radio - 4.
 Council's website also provided an opportunity to comment - 5.
 Council's Facebook page notified the community of the engagement process and encouraged comments. - 6.
 Three workshops were held 13 October 2017 with the over 40 members of the community, business community and the surf life saving members. - 7.
 A "Big Plans BBQ" community drop in session was held on Friday 15 June 2018 between 11 - 1pm on the lawn of the Bullring Ocean Baths in Forster.
 Approximately 250 attended the drop in session.
 Details of the BBQ were provided on Council's website and advertised on local radio and on posters around town - 8.
-Council's website also provided an opportunity to comment
+Council's website also provided an opportunity to comment - 9.
+Council's Facebook page notified the community of the engagement process and encouraged comments.